 So, How Do I Fix This?

 Look, I honestly don’t care if you hire another company or hire someone in-office to answer your phones.
 In a weird way, I’d rather be right about this point than get your business.
 That’s how strongly I feel about it.
-However, perhaps the best news of all is that you can hire someone to answer your phones, make calls, set up appointments, AND still have time to accomplish 5 hours of other tasks per day for you – for an incredibly reasonable price by working with us at Get Staffed Up.
+However, perhaps the best news of all is that you can hire someone to answer your phones, make calls, and set up appointments, AND still have time to accomplish 5 hours of other tasks per day for you – for an incredibly reasonable price by working with us at Get Staffed Up.
 Sincerely, please stop answering your own phones today!!